+4a.
 Foster larger scale redevelopments that improve the quality of commercial and residential end uses.

-- Support Mixed Use Commercial zoning district boundary adjustments that could promote future redevelopment.; - Maximize the consolidation of parcels to provide for feasible development parcels
+- Support Mixed Use Commercial (MUC) zoning district boundary adjustments that could promote future redevelopment; - As sites are redeveloped, encourage the integration of end uses that meet community needs including market-rate and affordable housing, senior housing, medical office, and restaurant space; - Maximize the consolidation of parcels to provide for feasible development parcels

-Craft Commercial Design Guidelines for the Cassady MUC area.
+4b.
+Craft Commercial Design Guidelines for the North Cassady MUC area.